Kidwelly & the GwendraethCastle , A cat and quayside

 Llyn Llech Owain

-While Princess Gwenllian is said to haunt lands near Kidwelly Castle, further up the valley at Llyn Llech Owain is a 63-acre park that has an equally fascinating history.
+While Princess Gwenllian is said to haunt lands near Kidwelly Castle, further up the valley at Llyn Llech Owain is a 180-acre park that has an equally fascinating history.
 It has spectacular lakeside walks and a well worn legend about Owain Lawgoch - Owain of the Red Hand.
-He led an army of French mercenaries against the English in the Hundred Years War.
+Click here to find out more.